sohelrana820/phpgc/README.md

 Installation
 ============
 Write ``` "sohelrana820/phpgc": "dev-master" ``` file in your composer.json file to install.
-If you want to manual install then download this repository and paste somewhere in yout project.
+If you want to manual install then download this repository and paste somewhere in your project.

 Usage
 =====